georgevanuta/DFA-NFA-Graphical-Interface/README.md

-# DFA / NFA Graphic Visualization Tool
+# DFA / NFA Graphical Visualization Tool

 Visualize FA's by imputing their code in a .dfa / .nfa file and compiling it using this program.